 Mrs Gill Morris

 Mrs B Walton, Mr D Tredrea, Mrs A Gunning, Mr N Axelson and Mrs G Morris

 Student sponsorship, the Bridging Centre and the Outreach Centre were the three initial projects that formed the St Andrew’s outreach initiative.

-Mrs Gill Morris headed the bridging centre and took over as director of outreach from Mrs Young in 1990, when her husband was transferred to Australia.
+Mrs Gill Morris headed the Bridging Centre, and took over as Director of Outreach from Mrs Young in 1990.

 Mr Dave Tredrea was responsible for the Daveyton Enrichment Programme (DEP) which was based at St Andrew’s School, on Saturdays.
 Mr Tredrea liaised with schools in the Daveyton area to find promising children who would benefit most from this Saturday School.